Wellbeats is the “missing link” that enables greater fitness and wellbeing at home.

 District leadership was sold, and Wellbeats was rolled out to the entire district in July.
 Even though school was not in session, class plays jumped over 1,500 in July and over 2,000 in August.

-“Wellbeats has been really successful with our employees,” Lindsay explains.
+“Wellbeats has been really successful with our employees,” Lindsay said.
 “They are juggling kids at home, family members at home, and work from home.
 They needed a fitness solution they could implement in their daily lives during those quick breaks between lunch times, work times and nap times.
 We continue to see the most class plays between 5 and 25 minutes.
 It’s great because it makes fitness accessible to everyone, regardless of their fitness level.”

 In addition to physical wellbeing, emotional and community wellbeing are district wellness program pillars, and Wellbeats offers mindfulness classes to help address these needs.